kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

 #### Hub Cluster CRDs

-1. **MetricCollector** (cluster-scoped)
-   - Defines Prometheus connection details and where to report metrics
-   - Gets propagated to member clusters via ClusterResourcePlacement (CRP)
-   - Each member cluster receives a customized version with its specific `reportNamespace`

-2. **MetricCollectorReport** (namespaced)
+1. **MetricCollectorReport** (namespaced)
-   - Created by metric-collector on member clusters, reported back to hub
-   - Lives in `fleet-member-<cluster-name>` namespaces on the hub
+   - Created by approval-request-controller in `fleet-member-<cluster-name>` namespaces on hub
+   - Watched and updated by metric-collector running on member clusters
-   - Contains collected `workload_health` metrics for all workloads in a cluster
+   - Contains specification of Prometheus URL and collected `workload_health` metrics
-   - Updated every 30 seconds by the metric collector
+   - Updated every 30 seconds by the metric collector with latest health data

-3. **ClusterStagedWorkloadTracker** (cluster-scoped)
+2. **ClusterStagedWorkloadTracker** (cluster-scoped)
    - Defines which workloads to monitor for a ClusterStagedUpdateRun
    - The name must match the ClusterStagedUpdateRun name
    - Specifies workload's name, namespace and expected health status
    - Used by approval-request-controller to determine if stage is ready for approval

-4. **StagedWorkloadTracker** (namespaced)
+3. **StagedWorkloadTracker** (namespaced)
    - Defines which workloads to monitor for a StagedUpdateRun
    - The name and namespace must match the StagedUpdateRun name and namespace
    - Specifies namespace, workload name, and expected health status